-In addition, if we returned the lake to levels before the dam was built, YEC would need to burn more than $10 million/year in LNG and diesel in the short term, in order to make up for the lost energy.
+In addition, if we returned the lake to levels before the dam was built, Yukon Energy would need to burn more than $10 million per year in LNG and diesel in the short term, in order to make up for the lost energy.
 This would emit an additional 33 kilotons of GHGs annually relative to our current emissions.
-Note that currently, our entire operation only creates 5 kilotons of GHGs each year.
+Note that, currently, our entire operation only creates 5 kilotons of GHGs each year.

 We must take the interests of all our ratepayers and Yukoners into consideration in making this decision.

 Since our water use license expires at the end of next year, and since we can’t operate our Aishihik plant without a new license, time is of the essence.
 We are already cutting it very close in terms of being able to get through both the YESAA and the Yukon Water Board processes.

 For all these reasons, we have decided we must move forward on our own with a YESAA proposal late this year or early next.